On display through May 31 at the Marshall Welcome Center and temporary Madison County Arts Council.

 Our State Magazine

-Ramblin’ Man: The Sheltered Life by T. Edward Nickens
+Photography for - Ramblin’ Man: The Sheltered Life by T. Edward Nickens

 After a long day in the wilderness, even the most rugged outdoor enthusiasts can’t resist the comfort and good company found in a trail shelter.